-This is a collection of all our improv tips from our twitter account (@HooplaImpro)
+This is a collection of lots of our improv tips from our twitter account (@HooplaImpro)

 put together into one place: